zhengying-liu/autodl-contrib/nlp_format/README.md

 └── dataset.solution
 ```

 The train set and the test set must already be separated in two files.
 A `.data` file is a list of examples, each example being a line of text.
-It sould indeed look like
+It sould indeed look like (*extracted from the O1 dataset*)
 ```
 a stirring , funny and finally transporting re-imagining of beauty and the beast and 1930s horror films apparently reassembled from the cutting-room floor of any given daytime soap .